himanshusingh60120/insane-sanity/README.md

 **Links are actually requested.** Up to 45 per page, 6 at a time, HEAD with a ranged-GET fallback for servers that reject HEAD.

 **The Buy Now link is checked against the report id in the slug.** A mismatch means the button sells the wrong report.

+**Whitespace is scanned per text segment, never across a tag boundary.** Flattened container text is useless here: two adjacent paragraphs concatenate, so a trailing `&nbsp;` in one plus inter-tag whitespace before the next reads as a double space that exists nowhere in the copy.
+Non-breaking spaces stay as U+00A0 through parsing for the same reason, and get their own warning (TECH-15) rather than being folded into TECH-06.

+### Fonts and sizes — what F16 does and does not cover

+Detected with certainty from the HTML: inline `font-size` / `font-family` / colour on body content, legacy `<font>` and `<center>` tags, and paste-artifact classes like `MsoNormal` or `c12`.
+Together these are the fingerprint of a paste from Word or Google Docs, and they are the reason a paragraph renders at the wrong size.

+Not detected: the *computed* pixel size of a rendered paragraph.
+That needs a layout engine — Playwright or Puppeteer — which will not run in a Vercel serverless function without a custom Chromium layer.
+The reasoning behind accepting that gap: the stylesheet is shared by every report and is consistent by construction, so the per-report typography risk is almost entirely pasted-in styling, which is what F16 catches.
+TYPO-05 also prints the font families and size scale the stylesheet declares, so you can eyeball the intended scale.

+If you do need true computed-style checks later, the clean route is a separate scheduled job on a container runtime rather than bolting a browser onto this endpoint.

 ---